 Jonathan Block, smiling and wearing a dark suit, light plaid shirt, and holding a microphone, giving a speech, standing on a stage at PwC's Trust Leadership Institute with a black and white background.

 Most recently, he launched and led PwC’s Trust Leadership Institute, engaging more than 14,000 Fortune 1000 executives over three years.
 The Institute influenced more than $1 billion in wins for PwC.
-It hosted conversations with some of the most respected names in leadership: CEOs from Home Depot, Merck, Panera, and United Airlines, and faculty from Harvard, Carnegie Mellon, and Stanford, and leaders from the FBI, CIA, and White House.
+It hosted some of the most respected names in business: CEOs from Home Depot, Merck, Panera, and United Airlines, faculty from Harvard, Carnegie Mellon, and Stanford, and leaders from the FBI, CIA, and White House.

-Jonathan has spoken and facilitated executive workshops across North and Central America, Europe, and Africa for companies like Kyndryl, Southwest Airlines, and Reinsurance Group of America, earning consistent praise for his ability to guide audiences toward earning trust and leading change.
+Jonathan has spoken and facilitated Change Management workshops across North and Central America, Europe, and Africa for companies like Kyndryl, Southwest Airlines, and Reinsurance Group of America, earning consistent praise for his ability to guide audiences toward earning trust and driving change.

-He led the transformation practice at a $15 billion financial services firm, guiding it through 6 acquisitions, 19 business-unit reorganizations, and CEO transition—all with less than 5% regrettable attrition.
+He led the Change Management practice at a $15 billion financial services firm, guiding it through 6 acquisitions, 19 business-unit reorganizations, and CEO transition—all with less than 5% regrettable attrition.
 He launched the company’s global Change Management practice, personally training more than 20% of its workforce in the Prosci methodology.

 His transformation work includes designing culture turnarounds for a U.S. military function and a Fortune 25 retailer, resulting in 89% employee-reported success and a 15% year-over-year profit increase, respectively.